jbiatek/BSGRulebook/rulebook.md

 Multiple Centurions can occupy the same space at the same time, they do not "push" each other forward.

 If a heavy raider would normally enter a viper launch tube, but there are no Centurion tokens, it stays on the board since it cannot be converted to a Centurion.
 As always, the current player decides which order to resolve them in.

-#### Basestars

-Basestars are destroyed after taking 3 damage tokens.
-When a basestar is damaged, draw a token.
-Each token has some sort of effect:

-- The "2" is a Critical Hit, which counts for 2 damage tokens instead of just 1.
-- The raider is a Disabled Hanger, which prevents that basestar from launching raiders *or* heavy raiders.
-- The 3 missiles firing is Disabled Weapons, which prevents the basestar from firing on Galactica.
-- The image of a basestar is Structural Damage, which gives a +2 bonus to attacks against that basestar.

-If a game effect instructs you to "destroy a basestar", it is simply destroyed without drawing damage tokens.
-When a basestar with 2 damage tokens is damaged again, that basestar is simply destroyed without drawing another damage token.

-The Ionian Nebula option includes 2 other types of damage:

-- The 3 raiders with a burst behind them is Collateral Damage, which destroys up to 3 raiders in the same space area as the damaged basestar when it is drawn.
-- The two hexagons with pictures of the Galactica memorial wall is Damage to Personnel, which forces each Cylon player to draw 2 trauma tokens when it is drawn.

-When playing with these tokens, a basestar with 2 damage tokens that is damaged again *should* have another token drawn before destroying it, since these new types of damage have effects outside of the basestar itself.

 ### Jumping the fleet